 - You and your attorney set up recurring group meetings with your spouse and his/her attorney.

 - If needed, third-party representatives will be invited in to help you reach an agreement.
-This would often include a “financial neutral” or a “communications coach” depending on the types of disagreements a couple if facing.
+This would often include a “financial neutral” or a “communications specialist” or “child specialist” depending on the types of disagreements a couple if facing.

-- Once collaboration complete, your attorneys will file your final legal papers and settlement agreement.
-Then, the judge signs off.
+- Once collaboration complete, your attorneys will file your final legal papers and settlement agreement with the Court.
+Then, the judge formally signs off and you are divorced.
 You will have never seen the inside of a court room, nor will the public have access to any of your collaborative details, which remain 100% confidential.